vrandall66/front-end-submissions-public/1710/mod-3/personal-projects/spencer-herms/check-in-2.md

 I would like to go over error handling and how you would like to see it implemented.

 #### Deliverables for next checkin:
+- expand on testing suit
+- clean data once component mounts
+- tests data cleaner
+- if search was using your complete-me pacakge
+- have it filtering based on what being typed in the searh field.